getredash/website/src/pages/kb/open-source/setup.md

 First, you need to add the Redash image to your account:

 ```
-$ gcloud compute images create "redash-5-0-2" --source-uri gs://redash-images/redash.5.0.2-b5486-build2.tar.gz
+$ gcloud compute images create "redash-8-0-0" --source-uri gs://redash-images/redash.8.0.0-b32245-1.tar.gz
 ```

 Next, you need to launch an instance using this image.
 The `n1-standard-1` [machine type](https://cloud.google.com/compute/docs/machine-types#standard_machine_types) is recommended.
 You can launch an instance using the image with the command below (you may need to specify the [zone](https://cloud.google.com/compute/docs/regions-zones/#available) of the instance with the `--zone` [parameter](https://cloud.google.com/sdk/gcloud/reference/compute/instances/create#--zone)):

 ```
-$ gcloud compute instances create redash --image redash-5-0-2
+$ gcloud compute instances create redash --image redash-8-0-0
 ```

 Now proceed to “[Setup](#setup-redash-instance-setup)”.

 ### <a name="other"></a> Other

-The AWS and Google Compute Engine images are created using our [Setup Script](https://github.com/getredash/redash/tree/master/setup), which is designed to run on Ubuntu 18.04 server.
+The AWS, DigitalOcean and Google Compute Engine images are created using our [Setup Script](https://github.com/getredash/setup), which is designed to run on Ubuntu 18.04 server.
 You can either use the script as is (if you intend to run it on Ubuntu) or use it as a blueprint to create your own setup.

 What the script does is:

 1. Install Docker and Docker Compose.
-2. Download our recommended [Docker Compose configuration](https://github.com/getredash/redash/blob/master/setup/docker-compose.yml) and create initial configuration.
+2. Download our recommended [Docker Compose configuration](https://github.com/getredash/setup/blob/master/data/docker-compose.yml) and create initial configuration.
 3. Start everything.

 Note that the script assumes you are running it on a "clean" machine.
 If you’re running this script on a machine that is used for other purposes, you might want to tweak it to your needs.